barlas/frontend-web-fundamentals/README.md

 ##### Next.js/SSR:
 SSR improves performance and SEO by sending rendered HTML to the client, speeding up initial load times and ensuring content is crawlable by search engines.
 SSG pre-renders pages at build time, which is beneficial for static sites with no dynamic data dependencies.

+#### Reconciliation Algorithm
+The reconciliation algorithm is a fundamental concept within React that enables efficient updates to the UI.
+Here's a more detailed look:
+* Virtual DOM: React maintains a lightweight representation of the actual DOM in memory, known as the virtual DOM.
+When a component’s state changes, React updates this virtual representation.
+* Diffing Algorithm: The reconciliation process uses a diffing algorithm to compare the new virtual DOM with the previous one.
+It identifies what has changed between the two versions.
+* Update Efficiently: Based on the differences, React calculates the most efficient way to update the browser’s DOM.
+Instead of updating the entire DOM every time, it only makes changes to the parts that actually changed.
+* Batching and Updating: React batches multiple updates together for better performance, leading to fewer re-renders and quicker UI updates.
+This is crucial for maintaining high performance in complex applications.

+#### React Fiber
+React Fiber represents a complete rewrite of React's core reconciliation algorithm.
+Introduced in React 16, Fiber provides several enhancements over the old reconciliation engine:
+* Incremental Rendering: One of the key features of Fiber is its ability to split rendering work into chunks and spread it out over multiple frames.
+This incremental rendering feature allows the main thread to stay responsive, improving the user experience in complex applications.
+* Prioritization of Updates: Fiber can assign priority to different types of updates.
+For instance, animations and transitions can have higher priority compared to a data fetch update.
+This ensures that high-priority updates are not blocked by lower-priority work.
+* Pause and Resume: The Fiber architecture can pause work on a lower-priority update and switch to a more urgent update if needed.
+After the higher-priority work is complete, it can resume the paused work.
+* Error Handling: Fiber introduces improved mechanisms for error boundaries.
+Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed.

+#### React Compiler
+React's introduction of a new compiler that aligns with approaches similar to Svelte marks a significant evolution in its development paradigm.
+While React traditionally relies on a runtime library to create and manage the virtual DOM, Svelte shifts this workload to compile time, generating highly optimized vanilla JavaScript that updates the DOM directly.
+This approach reduces the overhead and improves runtime performance, as there's no virtual DOM diffing required, and updates are surgically applied to the DOM.

+React's exploration into a compiler-centric approach suggests a move towards embracing some of these compile-time optimizations.
+This could mean that React might generate more efficient code upfront, reducing the runtime work needed to manage and update the DOM, thereby improving performance, especially for large and complex applications.

+#### The useOptimistic Hook
+The useOptimistic hook is a concept that seems to draw inspiration from the realm of optimistic updates, a strategy often employed in modern web development to enhance user experiences.
+Optimistic updates assume that an operation (like a network request) will succeed and immediately reflect this success in the UI, rolling back the changes if the operation fails.
+This approach makes applications feel faster and more responsive, as users see instant feedback rather than waiting for the roundtrip of the request.

 ##### Higher-Order Components (HOCs)
 HOCs are a pattern in React for reusing component logic.
 An HOC is a function that takes a component and returns a new component with additional props or functionality.
 Here's an example to illustrate how an HOC can be used to add additional functionality — for instance, to add user authentication logic to a component:
 Step 1: Define the Higher-Order Component